 Police violence in Görlitzer Park: How safe is our neighborhood really?

-Im Görlitzer Park in Berlin have recently accused of “hunting hunts” and racial profiling by police officers.
-It is reported that the officials are said to have followed alleged drug dealers in the park during the Christmas season.
-A witness, Emanuel Sonko (name changed), described that he ran for his life when a patrol car without light and at high speed headed to the group of around 20 people who had gathered in the park.
+Allegations of “hunting” and racial profiling by police officers have recently emerged in Görlitzer Park in Berlin.
+It is reported that officers pursued suspected drug dealers in the park over the Christmas period.
+A witness, Emanuel Sonko (not his real name), said he ran for his life when a patrol car with no lights and at high speed drove towards the group of around 20 people who had gathered in the park.

-This group consisted of former drug dealers and homeless people, and some of the people present had a clarified residence status in Denmark, Munich or the Berlin district of Schöneberg.
-Sonko noticed that the patrol car initially came at a walking pace without light, but then added to humans at full throttle.
+This group was made up of former drug dealers and homeless people, and some of those present had clear residency status in Denmark, Munich or the Schöneberg district of Berlin.
+Sonko noted that the patrol car initially came at walking speed without lights, but then drove towards the people at full speed.

-Another affected person, known as Emma, also reports about similar experiences.
-He expresses fear of police violence in Görlitzer Park and describes that police officers drove through the park with their vehicle last December with up to 70 km/h, also without light and siren.
-Emma spoke in the name of up to 50 people who have experienced similar incidents and emphasizes the cohesion of the community in the park.
+Another affected person, known as Emma, also reports similar experiences.
+He expresses fear of police violence in Görlitzer Park and describes that police officers drove their vehicle through the park last December night at up to 70 km/h, also without lights or sirens.
+Emma spoke on behalf of up to 50 people who have experienced similar incidents and highlighted the community cohesion in the park.

-Although Emma and his friends felt comfortable on December 24th and 25th, 2024, the mood changed when the police vehicles were in charge.
-He criticized that the police react differently in white people and often ignore them.
-Emma also expresses concerns that uninvolved people could endanger the persecution.
-He explained that the police controls are commonplace for him and his friends, even though they do not do anything illegal.
+Although Emma and his friends were comfortable on December 24th and 25th, 2024, the mood changed when the police vehicles arrived.
+He criticized the fact that the police react differently to white people and often ignore them.
+Emma also expresses concerns that innocent people could be put in danger if the persecutions continue.
+He explained that the police stops were commonplace for him and his friends, even though they were not doing anything illegal.

-"There is a stricter climate in the park that goes hand in hand with more frequent patrol cars and provocations by civil servants," said Emma.
-He asked the police to carry out their work properly and not to drive without light and at high speed.
-The Berlin police press office did not respond to these allegations until the time of going to press.
-Together with other group members, he condemned the police force and emphasized: "We do not want someone to die", such as nd-aktuell.de reported.
+“There is an aggravated climate in the park, with more frequent patrols and provocations from officers,” Emma explained.
+He called on the police to carry out their work properly and not to drive without lights and at high speed.
+The Berlin police press office had not responded to these allegations by the time of going to press.
+Together with other group members, he condemned police violence and emphasized: “We don’t want anyone to die.” nd-aktuell.de reported.